Rome’s Ultimate History Travel Guide

 Rome is a city of legends, glory, and fame.
 According to legend, Rome was founded by Romulus and Remus, the sons of Rhea Silvia and god Mars, who were abandoned and nursed by a she-wolf at the foot of the Palatine hill.

-The emersion of human settlements in the area was most likely encouraged by the proximity of the sea and the presence of the river, which favored commercial exchanges with the territories located to the north of the Tiber, where the Etruscan civilization was blooming.
+The emersion of human settlements in the area was most likely encouraged by the proximity of the sea and the presence of the river, which favored commercial exchanges with territories located north of the Tiber, where the Etruscan civilization was blooming.

 Thanks to the strategic position, by the eighth century BC the territory of Rome became a proto-urban center, extending over 100 hectares of land and ruled by the Palatine’s political authority.
 Subsequently, the town, including Quirinale hill, assumed more structured features until the sixth century BC.